 Classroom Behavior - All Westerly standards of conduct apply to classrooms and home learning environments.
 Classrooms may only be used when a Westerly staff member is present and agrees to supervise.
-No food or drink is to be brought into the classroom or be near the student devices AT ANY TIME.
-Students should adhere by the Westerly IWIII Tech Pledge that will be provided to them during orientation.
+No food or drink is to be brought into the classroom or be near the Equipment AT ANY TIME.
+Students should adhere by the Westerly iWill Tech Pledge that will be provided to them during orientation.

 Proper Usage - Technology resources are provided to promote educational excellence.
-Devices are to be used for academic purposes only.
-During the snack lunch period, devices are NOT to be used.
+Equipment is to be used for academic purposes only.
+During the snack or lunch period, Equipment is NOT to be used.

-- Students agree never to use the school devices for purposes such as the following: - To instant message - To record Zoom or Google Meet sessions - To access or use any web long (blog), forum, or "social network" web site of any kind, including but not limited to Facebook, Instagram, SnapChat, TikTok etc. - To visit and post information and/or messages on social networking sites such as Facebook, Instagram, TikTok, or Snapchat - To access or use chat rooms - To send messages using abusive, or otherwise objectionable language - To engage in personal attacks, including prejudicial or discriminatory attacks - To harass another person.
+Students agree never to use the Equipment for purposes such as the following:

+- To instant message - To record Zoom or Google Meet sessions - To access or use any web long (blog), forum, or "social network" web site of any kind, including but not limited to Facebook, Instagram, SnapChat, TikTok etc. - To visit and post information and/or messages on social networking sites such as Facebook, Instagram, TikTok, or Snapchat - To access or use chat rooms - To send messages using abusive, or otherwise objectionable language - To engage in personal attacks, including prejudicial or discriminatory attacks - To harass another person.
 Harassment is defined as persistently acting in a manner that distresses or annoys another person.
-If you are told by a person to stop sending those messages, you must stop. - To knowingly or recklessly post false or defamatory information about a person or organization - To enter contests, advertising, political lobbying, or personal commercial activities including online purchasing on sites such as eBay or Craigslist - To post, send or download copyrighted material without permission.
+If a student is told by a person to stop sending those messages, they must stop.

+- To knowingly or recklessly post false or defamatory information about a person or organization - To enter contests, advertising, political lobbying, or personal commercial activities including online purchasing on sites such as eBay.
+Amazon, or Craigslist - To post, send, or download copyrighted material without permission.
 Users are to respect the rights of and the intellectual property of others in accordance with state and federal copyright laws.
-Transferring copyrighted material to or from the school's computer without the express permission of the owner is a violation of Federal Law. - To access, send, or retrieve pornographic material - To post inappropriate text files or files dangerous to the integrity of any network

-- To circumvent security measures on school or remote devices or networks (hacking) - To attempt to gain access to another's resources, programs, or data - To falsify one's identity to others - To engage in the unauthorized exploration of the Networking Operating System or to change any installed school software is strictly prohibited - To disclose personal information, such as address, phone number, date of birth, on the school system - To download or upload software, games, or shareware - To play ANY games AT ANY TIME, other than when a teacher has instructed students to do so - To communicate any credit card number, bank account number or any other financial information - To gamble - To use the name of Westerly School on a social networking site - To agree to meet with someone they have met online - To engage in any illegal act, such as arranging for a drug sale or the purchase of alcohol, threatening the safety of a person, etc - To post chain letters or engage in "spamming."
+Transferring copyrighted material is a violation of federal law. - To access, send, or retrieve pornographic material - To post inappropriate text files or files dangerous to the integrity of any network - To circumvent security measures on school or remote devices or networks (hacking) - To attempt to gain access to another's resources, programs, or data - To falsify one's identity to others - To engage in the unauthorized exploration of the School's networking operating system or to change any installed School software is strictly prohibited - To disclose personal information, such as address, phone number, date of birth, on the School system - To download or upload software, games, or shareware - To play ANY games AT ANY TIME, other than when a teacher has instructed students to do so - To communicate any credit card number, bank account number, or any other financial information To gamble - To use the name of Westerly School on a social networking site - To agree to meet with someone they have met online - To engage in any illegal act, such as arranging for a drug sale or the purchase of alcohol, threatening the safety of a person, etc - To post chain letters or engage in "spamming."
 Spamming is sending an annoying or unnecessary message to a large number of people.

-If you mistakenly access inappropriate information, you should immediately tell your teacher, Assistant Head of School, or an available administrator...or parent/guardian when at home.
-Additionally, to the extent parents/guardians inform the student that there is additional material that they think would be inappropriate for the student to access, Westerly School expects that the student will follow his or her parent/guardian's instructions in this matter.
+If student mistakenly access inappropriate information, they should immediately tell your teacher, Assistant Head of School, or an available administrator...or parent/guardian when at home.
+Additionally, to the extent parents/guardians inform the student that there is additional material that they think would be inappropriate for the student to access, the School expects that the student will follow their parent/guardian's instructions in this matter.